samsarahq/api-docs/README.md

 # Samsara REST API

+> Note: This spec powers our API reference documentation, and is kept up-to-date with our API.
+See [developers.samsara.com](https://developers.samsara.com) for details on how the API is versioned.
+This spec is provided as an optional resource for your convenience, but it has not been officially tested for use with code-generation libraries.
+Samsara frequently updates and refactors this spec to improve our [API reference documentation](https://www.samsara.com/api).

 **Visit [developers.samsara.com](https://developers.samsara.com) for getting started guides, reference documentation, and more!**

 This repo hosts [Samsara](https://www.samsara.com)'s [Open API specs](https://swagger.io/specification/v2).
 See [developers.samsara.com](https://developers.samsara.com) for details on authentication, versioning, and other usage specifics.